OutfitGen

 What stood out: Strong understanding of body mechanics.
 Clothing drapes and moves realistically because the model understands human anatomy from its video training.

-Limitations: The tool is bundled into a larger AI platform, so the outfit-changing feature feels more like one feature among many rather than a focused tool.
-The interface takes some getting used to.
+Limitations: The tool is bundled into a larger AI platform, so the outfit-changing feature feels like one feature among many rather than a focused web clothes changer.
+The interface takes more getting used to than a single-purpose editor.

 Best for: Users who are already in the Kling ecosystem and want outfit changes as part of a broader creative toolkit.